mozilla/awsboxen/README.rst

 attempt working on them:

   * Freezing boxen produced by awsbox.
+  * Controllable logging/verbosity so that you can get feedback during the execution of various commands.
   * Injecting configuration into EC2 instances, so they can e.g. find an appropriate database to connect to at runtime.
 Might need cooperation from awsbox.